Creator of The New School for Inspired Work

 In search of clarity, I ventured down many different paths and sought to gain insight from others whose work inspired me.
 One of those people was the educationist Ken Robinson.
 It was his book I was reading one morning as I waited for my brunch date to arrive.
 The warm sunlight beamed in the window and across the pages I held in my hands when a sentence jumped out at me.

 “There are no schools for people to discover their gifts,” it read.
-I took in a sharp breath and felt my heart race.
+I felt my heart race.
 I knew in that moment it was exactly what I was going to create.